baijum/service-binding-documentation/docs/getting-started/quick-start.md

 ## Application Deployment

-Now you can deploy your app with this `Deployment` configuration:
+Now you can deploy the `spring-petclinic-rest` app with this `Deployment`
+configuration:

 ```
 apiVersion: apps/v1